coderolls/coderolls-blog/_posts/java-time/2021-05-13-how-to-get-current-timestamps-in-java.md

 2. timestampFromDateObject: 2021-05-13 20:55:44.187
 ```

-See above code as [GitHub Gist](https://gist.github.com/gauravkukade/a965f1a078d382ff7366e7ba6d13561c)
+See the above code as [GitHub Gist](https://gist.github.com/gauravkukade/a965f1a078d382ff7366e7ba6d13561c)

 ### Explanation:

-1. In the first case, we are got the `timestamp` using the system time in milliseconds.
-We can get the system time in millisecond using the `System.currentTimeMillis()`.
+1. In the first case, we get the `timestamp` using the system time in milliseconds.
+We can get the system time in milliseconds using the `System.currentTimeMillis()`.
 2. In the second case, we have created a new `date` object, and then we have used the `.getTime()` on the `date` object to get the current time in milliseconds.
-We have passed the time milliseconds to timestamp constructor to get the current timestamp.
+We have passed the time milliseconds to the timestamp constructor to get the current timestamp.

 Sometimes we may need to convert the `java.time.Instant` to `java.sql.Timestamp` or vice versa.
 So let's see both conversions below.